Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

 for Credentialing and Education and the founder of DST Counseling &

 Coaching Services, specializing in ADHD therapy and coaching.
-Dulce has
+Torres has

 them to follow their own life compass.
 She volunteers as the